 Even if you are married, planning is critical in the event you encounter resistance to recognize your marital rights.

 In U.S. v.
 Windsor, the U.S. Supreme Court made federal benefits available to spouses in same-sex marriages and cleared the way for same-sex marriage.
 In U.S. v.
 Windsor, the Supreme Court struck down a section of the Defense of Marriage Act (DOMA), a federal law defining marriage as only between a man and a woman.
 That section of the law denied federal recognition to same-sex couples validly married under state law.
 The purpose of the Court’s ruling was to ensure that all married couples within a state are treated equally under federal law.

 Then in 2015, in a narrow victory, the Supreme Court ruled 5-4 in Obergefell v.
 Hodges that there is a fundamental constitutional right to marry, which includes same-sex couples.
 It also ruled that a same-sex marriage valid in one state must be recognized in all states.

-While there is still a ways to go with the prevention of discrimination in other areas, such as employment, the LGBT community achieved a remarkable milestone: Marriage Equality.
+While there is still a ways to go with the prevention of discrimination in other areas, such as employment, the LGBTQ community achieved a remarkable milestone: Marriage Equality.